carlos-ffs/confluent-dremio-flink-logs/README.md

 ```

 This script will:
-1. Generate TLS certificates for Confluent Platform (optional, you can use the provided self-signed certs)
+1. Generate TLS certificates for Confluent Platform (if the provided self-signed certs don't exist in `charts/confluent-resources/tls`)
 2. Create the `argocd` namespace
 3. Install ArgoCD using Helm
 4. Apply private repository credentials (if `--private-repository` flag is used)
 5. Wait for Dremio namespace to be created
 6. Apply Dremio secrets

+> [!TIP]
+> The Dremio secrets must be applied **after** the Dremio namespace is created.
+The `run.sh` script handles this automatically, but if you apply the secrets manually, make sure the Dremio namespace exists before applying the secrets.

 ### Step 7: Monitor Deployment

+> [!IMPORTANT]
+> After ArgoCD is up and running, Dremio, Confluent, and Fluent Bit  will be deployed automatically.
+However, it will take a while for Dremio and Confluent pods to come up.
+Keep an eye on the logs and wait for all pods to be ready before proceeding to [Post-Deployment Configuration](#post-deployment-configuration).

 Watch the ArgoCD applications sync: